linux-integrity/ima-doc/ima-policy.rst

 ''''''''''''''''''''''''''''''

   ``appraise_tcb`` appraises all files owned by root.
-The policy excludes some "pseduo" filesystem from appraisal.
+The policy excludes some "pseudo" filesystem from appraisal.

   ::